GiampaoloGabba/Xamarin.Plugin.SharedTransitions/README.md

 #### What is a shared element transition?
-They are Animations connecting common elements from one page to the next/previous.<br>
+Shared element transitions are animations connecting common elements from one page to the next/previous.<br>
 A shared element transition determines how elements that are present in two pages transition between them.
 For example, an image that is displayed on both Page A and Page B, transitions from A to B when B becomes visible.
 Transitions in apps provide visual continuity, connecting common elements from one page to the next.